 Audits and Assurances

-Data about revenue from the extractive industries is subject to a number of controls, standards, and regulations in the United States.
-Companies and governments are accountable to internal and external oversight that ensures correct reporting and publication of payments.
+Data about revenue from the extractive industries is bound by rules and regulations in the United States.
+Companies and governments are accountable to internal and external oversight.
+This ensures correct reporting and publication of payments.

 Tracking and verifying payments

-Companies and government agencies are each legally responsible for reporting accurate, verifiable payment data.
-Controls and standards help companies report correct data on the first attempt, and reports are verified after submission.
-Independent audits of financial statements, transactions, and systems also help ensure compliance with internal and external standards.
+Companies and government agencies are each legally responsible for reporting payment data.
+Reported data must be both accurate and verifiable.
+Controls and standards help companies report correct data on the first attempt.
+Reports are verified after submission.
+Independent audits help ensure compliance with internal and external standards.

 This content was created as part of the USEITI.
 We no longer update this resource.